Cutting-Edge Health Technologies

 Intra-oral cameras are used to show a patient the inside of their mouth, as an alternative to using a mirror.
 These images captured by the camera allow patients to see a clear picture of their teeth, aiding the dentist in consulting with them on various treatment options

 A laser is an instrument that produces a very narrow, intense beam of light energy.
 When laser light comes in contact with tissue, it causes a reaction.
-Depending on the strength of the energy emitted, the laser either provides a healing effect (cold lasers) or can be used to remove or shape tissue (Diode & CO2 lasers).
+Depending on the strength of the energy emitted, the laser either provides a healing effect, or can be used to remove or shape tissue.

-Diode & CO2 lasers- Sometimes it’s necessary for the dentist to remove or reshape areas of infected or overgrown tissue.
+Sometimes it’s necessary for the dentist to remove or reshape areas of infected or overgrown tissue.
 Diode lasers are helpful as they allow for precision and controlled bleeding.
-CO2 lasers are used for frenectomies, and they allow for a more comfortable procedure and faster healing time.
+The Diode laser is also used in certain hygiene procedures, as it is a noninvasive method of killing bacteria and reducing inflammation in the gums.
+CO2 lasers (LightScalpel) are used for frenectomies, as they allow for a more comfortable procedure and fast healing time.

 Light Scalpel CO2 laser

 Nitrous oxide is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over the nose to help patients relax.
 Nitrous oxide, sometimes called laughing gas, is one option we can offer to help make patients more comfortable during certain procedures.
 It is not intended to put patients to sleep, and the nitrous oxide leaves the body at the end of treatment, so patients may come and go from appointments unaccompanied.
 Nitrous oxide has been used in medicine and dentistry for over 150 years, and is safe for both children and adults.